mikegleen/modes/doc/source/configuration.rst

 -------------

    If an element doesn't exist, it will be inserted after the element who's simple name is given here.
-You must also specify **parent_path:**.
+You must also specify :ref:`parent_path`.
 If this statement is not specified, the new element will be inserted as the parent's last subelement.
 If the statement is specified but the element name parameter is left blank, the new element will be inserted as the first subelement.